moogacs/docs.buf.build/docs/reference/inputs.md

-For example, the command below shows a valid way to compile all Protobuf files in your current directory, produce a [FileDescriptorSet](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/descriptor.proto) (which is also an Image, as described in the [Image documentation](images.md)) to stdout, and read this Image as binary from stdin:
+For example, the command below shows a valid way to compile all Protobuf files in your current directory, produce a [FileDescriptorSet](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/descriptor.proto) (which is also an Image, as described in the [Buf image documentation](images.md)) to stdout, and read this Image as binary from stdin:

 ```sh